eiguren/intw/tutorials/siesta-intw/Tutorial.md

    /
    ```

-   In addition to the parameters that we have already seen in the first example, in this case we also need to specfy the `ph` namelist, where `nq1`, `nq2` and `nq3` indicate the q-mesh, and `nqirr` the number of irreducible q-points.
+   In this example, `use_exclude_bands = 'none'` indicates to don't exclude any band, i.e. to use all bands from the calculation.
+And in addition to the parameters that we have already seen in the first example, in this case we also need to specfy the `ph` namelist, where `nq1`, `nq2` and `nq3` indicate the q-mesh, and `nqirr` the number of irreducible q-points.

    So, let's run `ep_melements.x` by typing: